 The power and utility of the low-frequency asymptotic approach was demonstrated on two synthetic and one field case studies.
 In all case studies, the inversion approach was able to reconcile model-predicted bottomhole pressures with observed values by calibrating the formation and fracture permeabilities.

+5.1 Recommendations and Future work

 In this study, for the purposes of demonstration, I restricted the case studies to a simple, bi-wing hydraulic fracture.
 In reality, fracture systems can be complex and can include sealed and re-activated natural fractures in addition to a more complex hydraulic fracture geometry.
 Additionally, several formations may be stress-sensitive and the fracture conductivity and formation permeability may be strong functions of the in-situ stresses and pore pressures.
 My recommendation for future work is to extend the method proposed in this thesis to such case studies with the correct physical assumptions.

-As the interest in characterizing unconventional resources is significantly increasing, the

-understanding of the effect of hydraulic fracture characteristics on the performance of the reservoir is There are a number of future work that we think is valuable in extending this work

 References